 A tokenization key authorizes clients to tokenize payment information.

 Unlike a client token, a tokenization key is both static and reduced privilege.
-It may be used multiple times and can be shipped with your apps without the need to generate a new key for each session.
+It can be shipped with your apps without the need to generate a new key for each session.

 A single tokenization key may be reused indefinitely across many client apps.